sympy/sympy/doc/src/explanation/best-practices.md

 practices here will help avoid some common bugs and pitfalls that can occur when using SymPy.

+This page primarily focuses on best practices that apply generally to all parts of SymPy.
+Best practices that are specific to certain SymPy submodules or functions are outlined in the documentation for those specific functions.

 ## Basic Usage

 (best-practices-defining-symbols)=